All Episodes

 He'll be in tomorrow.

-But look, there are many American, you know, for example, ethanol, ethanol messes up engines and it pollutes the atmosphere.
+Ethanol messes up engines and it pollutes the atmosphere.

 Or why do Americans pay two, three, and four times the world price for sugar?

-Well, it's the sugar producers in our country that that pay politicians to keep foreign sugar out so they can charge us higher prices.
+Well, it's the sugar producers in our country that pay politicians to keep foreign sugar out so they can charge us higher prices.

 Or you take, for example, the California Naval Orange Administration.

-Or and and it and it makes good economic sense for them to do that.
+And it makes good economic sense for them to do that.

-Let's say your state is North Carolina.
+Let's say your state of North Carolina.

 I have read the United States Constitution.